Skip to content

 officemorph was a unique firm in San Francisco that helped companies manage their office renovations.

-Adam had an excellent numbered list that covered 13 problems.
+Adam had done an excellent numbered list that covered 13 problems.
 But it was packed with so many tips, it ran 6,000+ words: too long for busy people.

 I suggested an edit to save words and make the text easier to read.